framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 One of the main fighters against color banding is the grain.
 As seen above, a bit of grain can help to blend those harsh transitions between the tones.
 Grain not only can help to eliminate the color banding it can also add a unique special feel and mood to an entire shot, or it can even determine your style.
 A touch of grain on your shot can add that old-time feel by adding a vintage look to a shot, it can add more details, and it can make a photo look much deeper.

 If you decide to not apply grain when you do processing with ReShade because you like to do it afterward that's fine.
 Simply put, you want to have the cleanest image possible for various tweaks such as color adjustments, etc. that you do in Lightroom.
-You don't want to deal with a noisy image in the post unless you are already satisfied with the shot result which has a grain on it that was applied from ReShade.
+You don't want to deal with a noisy image in the post unless you are already satisfied with the shot result which has grain on it that was applied from ReShade.
 A small tip anyway would be to always inspect a shot before moving on.

 This is not intended to advise you on what to do, because grain is a subjective thing, and its usage depends on what you're aiming for with your content, but it's about how grain can help you against the banding, and how it can improve your shots in general.